 FAQ on toll charges

-There are basically two types of tolls in Europe: the time-based access toll and the usage-based route toll.
-With the time-based access toll, as is common in Austria or Switzerland, the motorist buys a vignette for a specific period of time.
-The usage-based route toll, which is predominant in countries such as Italy and France, is calculated based on the actual distance travelled and paid at toll stations.
+In general, there are two types of toll systems in Europe: time-based access tolls and distance-based tolls.
+With the time-based access toll—common in countries like Austria and Switzerland—drivers purchase a vignette that grants access to certain roads for a set period.
+The distance-based toll system, which is predominant in countries such as Italy and France, calculates charges based on the actual distance driven and is paid at toll stations along the route.

 How does the toll work in Austria and what costs can be expected?